way-cooler/way-cooler/README.md

 - Client application support via an IPC
   * Enables dynamic configuration at runtime, without having to reload a configuration file
   * Allows extensions of the window manager to exist as separate programs talking over the IPC
-- A Lua environment designed to make extending Way-Cooler simple and easy
+- A Lua environment designed to make extending Way Cooler simple and easy
   * Lua is the configuration format, allowing the user to enhance their window manager in any way they want.
-  * Utilities library included to aid communicating with Way-Cooler
+  * Utilities library included to aid communicating with Way Cooler
 - X programs supported through XWayland

 ## Planned Features